sjanahan/ActiveReading/HowTo/review_a_pull_request.md

 ### Does the PR name match the standard?
 [] Name includes ticket number
-[] Name is categoried in path ex. feature/BIG-1265
+[] Name is categoried in path.
+For example: feature/BIG-1265

 ### Is the commit history squashed?